Western Canal Belt Walking Tour, Amsterdam

 6) Onze-Lieve-Vrouwekerk (Church of Our Lady)

-Gothic architecture held a special significance for Catholics, as it represented the glorious era of majestic cathedrals within Catholicism.
-In December 1854, the Catholic publication 'De Tijd' commended the newly constructed church in the following terms: "The Church of Our Lady stands as a testament to the marvels of Gothic architecture.
+Back in the day, Gothic architecture held a special place in Catholic hearts, as it harked back to the glory days of majestic cathedrals.
+In December 1854, the Catholic newspaper De Tijd heaped praise on the newly built church: “The Church of Our Lady stands as a testament to the marvels of Gothic architecture.
 Within its walls, one encounters no mishmash of discordant styles and orders, a regrettable sight often witnessed in various church edifices, including those of more recent origin.
 This architectural style radiates purity and harmony among its diverse elements, coming together to form a breathtaking entirety that leaves an indelible mark on all who cross its sacred threshold.
-The facade, too, is a masterpiece, gracing the Keizersgracht."
+The facade, too, is a masterpiece, gracing the Keizersgracht.”

 7